Aaron98990/ways-of-the-game/fouls.md

 - [No foul.
 The defender comes in with the bottom of his cleats exposed which contain studs.
 His cleats land on the top of the ball and clears the ball out of the field of play.
 Going in to a challenge like this is risky and if mis-timed would be an easy yellow or red card.](https://youtu.be/1g2DRURrbAo?t=735)

 ## Jumps At

 - [Foul.
 No Card.
 No contact to the head.
 Both players are genuinely going for the ball.](https://youtu.be/Q3Vg9y1j8vY?t=510)
 - [Foul.
 No Card.
 While one player is not even looking at the ball, the amount of force was minimal. ](https://www.youtube.com/watch?v=mjuiEPfchz0)

 ## Charge

+> Charge (an opponent): Physical challenge against an opponent, usually using the shoulder and upper arm (which is kept close to the body)
+>
+> Glossary

 A player cannot be charged (even what is normally considered fair) by an opponent when not in playing distance of the ball.